afforeroc/mealy-machine/README.md

 # Mealy machine app
 This app recreates a functional Mealy machine.
-It was written using Python3 language and Graphviz software.<br>
+It was written using Python3 language and Graphviz software/library.<br>
 Additional, it contains a configuration and use manual.

 Functionalities:
-* It builds a functional Mealy machine.
+* Builds a functional Mealy machine.
-* It draws and shows a directed graph that represents the machine.
+* Draws a Mealy machine digraph.
-* It translates strings.
+* Translates input strings.

 ## Manual
 This manual was designed to be done on a personal computer.<br> Some steps/sections require using of command-line interpreter, text edition, etc. These are indicated with `Terminal`, `Text`, `Image` labels.

-### Minimum required software
+### Recommended software
 * Command-line interpreter like Terminal, PowerShell, etc.
 * Text editor like Notepad++, Visual Studio Code, etc.